ghanavat/codingmarvels_blog/_posts/2020-02-08-compiling_C#_Into_Browser_Part1.md

 ![Compiling C# into browser - Part 1 - codingmarvels.com](/assets/imgs/compilingCsharpPart1/compiler_post_part1.jpg "Compiling C# into browser - Part 1")
 <!--more-->

-I have started a series of articles focusing on something I have never focused before! the mechanism of compiling C# into the browser, as per the title here.
+I have started a series of articles focusing on something I have never focused before, the mechanism of compiling C# into the browser, as per the title here.
 I wanted to learn how it works and I wanted to learn the details of how it works.
 It all started when I learnt about Blazor.
 There is a lot to cover and talk about, so I decided to break the topics into a few different parts.
 Each part will focus on a different aspect of the main topic.

 This part will be about the over view of the compilation milestone.
 To do this accurately, I would need to start from the beginning, I mean the history and where things began.
 I hope you will enjoy reading it, I certainly did!
 I will try to explain all new terminologies as soon as they have been mentioned in a short paragraph.